Henry Hensche: School

 After the death of Charles Hawthorne, Hensche began to teach on his own in Provincetown.
 It is widely believed that Hawthorne "passed the mantle" to Hensche, though this may not be the case.
 In fact, several of Hawthorne's students started schools of their own.
 (Mrs. Hawthorne wanted $500.00 for the name of the school and Hensche was either unable or unwilling to pay that much.
 He changed the name to the Cape School of Art and began teaching).
 It is worth noting that Hensche's Cape School was the only one of these schools to survive for any significant length of time (well over fifty years).

-Hensche's work as both a painter and teacher was to advance the ideals of color as the basis for painting; as opposed to tonal painting.
-He was most interested in creating visual poetry in the tradition of the Claude Monet, while advancing that art movement; the true progression of art in Hensche's eyes.
+Hensche's work as both a painter and teacher was to advance the ideals of color as the basis for painting, as opposed to tonal painting.
+He was most interested in creating visual poetry in the tradition of Claude Monet, while advancing that art movement—the true progression of the art of painting, in Hensche's eyes.
 Hensche was at times a vocal dissident of the many art movements of the 20th Century.

 Personal life

 Hensche married fellow artist Ada Rayner, an English immigrant who had worked as a governess when she first arrived in America.
 They married in 1936 and maintained a home in Provincetown until their deaths (she in 1985, he in 1992).
 Following her death.
 Hensche relocated to Gray, Louisiana.
 He married Dorothy Billiu, a former student and art teacher.
+At this time, they both taught at "Studio One," teaching through demonstrations and studio work.
 Hensche died in 1992, Billiu-Hensche in 2002.

 The Cape School revisited

 In 2010, former students John Clayton, John Ebersberger, Cedric Egeli, Rob Longley, and Hilda Neily founded the Cape School of Art in Provincetown, in an effort to pass along Henry Hensche's teachings.
 John Ebersberger also teaches at Maryland Hall for the Creative Arts in Annapolis, Maryland, and l'Atelier aux Couleurs in California.
 Another of Hensche's students was Betty Warren, who founded her own art school at Malden Bridge, in Upstate New York.

-Camille Przewodek and her husband, Dale Axelrod, also studied with Henry Hensche for more than six years and have an Atelier in Petaluma, California where they teach "How to See Color" studio workshops and plain air workshops the Henry Hensche way.
+Camille Przewodek and her husband, Dale Axelrod, also studied with Henry Hensche for more than six years and have an Atelier in Petaluma, California where they teach studio and plein air workshops on color perception and direct painting using the techniques and exercises of Henry Hensche.